Unfortunately, this deal has expired 2 minutes ago.

 - 2 months subscription included

 Discover the groundbreaking Starlink product by SpaceX - the perfect solution for those struggling with challenging internet connections.
 Connect to high-speed, low-latency internet across the globe, even in the most remote and rural locations.
 Starlink is designed not only for remote areas but especially for all locations where internet reception becomes a daily challenge, whether in the city, countryside, along secluded roads, or even on bodies of water.
 Streaming, Video Calls, Online Gaming & MoreWith Starlink, you can rely on high-speed internet and low latency, no matter where you are in the world.
 This revolutionary system opens up possibilities that were previously unthinkable with traditional satellite connections.
 Now you can enjoy uninterrupted streaming services, play online games in real-time, and engage in high-quality video calls, regardless of how remote your location is.
 With Starlink, users can engage in activities that historically have not been possible with satellite internet.
 Easy Self-InstallInstalling Starlink is incredibly simple.
 You'll receive a comprehensive Starlink kit specifically designed for self-installation.
 With just a few easy steps, you'll be online within minutes, ready to experience the benefits of this top-notch internet service.
 No ContractsLong term contracts prevent both parties from making sensible changes when necessary.
 With Starlink, it’s a fair deal both ways.
 Starlink can adjust terms and pricing as needed, and customers can cancel at any time, for any reason.
 Travel With StarlinkYou can take your high-speed, low-latency internet service with you wherever you go.
 Pause and resume your plan based on your travel needs and stay connected in any location where Starlink is available.
 Manage Starlink On The Mobile AppThe Starlink app helps you customize settings, receive updates, access Support, and see real time performance data like download speed, latency, and uptime.
 Download the app to determine the best set up location before install.
 Starlink needs a clear view of the sky to connect to satellites.
 Engineered By SpacexSpaceX is leveraging its experience in building rockets and spacecraft to deploy the world’s most advanced broadband internet system.
 As the world’s leading provider of launch services – and the only provider with an orbital class reusable rocket – SpaceX has deep experience with both spacecraft and on-orbit operations. *2 Months free subscription will be activated automatically directly with STARLINK.
-Subscription is required. internet subscpriton worth £75 per month.- Easy self-install
+Subscription is required. internet subscpriton worth £75 per month.

 Wireless Band802.11AC Dual BandConnectivityUp to 128 DevicesAntennaElectronic Phased ArrayWiFiWi-Fi 5SecurityWPA2ColourWhiteBrandStarlinkTypeNetworking and Routers